vkubiv/operation_result/README.md

 ## Usage

-Example show how operation_result can be used to handle API errors.
+The example shows how operation_result can be used to handle API errors.

 ```dart